Hermansville, Michigan: History

-The village of Hermansville was founded in 1878 by Mr. C.J.L.
-Meyer of Fond du Lac, Wisconsin who built and operated a saw and shingle mill utilizing the abundant native cedar and pine growing in the area.
-In 1883 Mr. Meyer organized the Wisconsin Land & Lumber Company, which acquired the mill and landholdings, and began working on methods of utilizing the abundant hardwood timber on the surrounding lands held by the company.
-The company eventually developed innovative new methods and machinery for manufacturing pre-cut maple wood flooring; previous techniques for cutting and shaping maple in the US were laborious and inefficient because of the hard, brittle nature of maple wood.
-The IXL brand of flooring became a popular choice for flooring, due to its virtually indestructible nature and its rich color and grain.
+The village of Hermansville was founded in 1878 by C.J.L.
+Meyer of Fond du Lac, Wisconsin, who built and operated a saw and shingle mill utilizing the abundant native cedar and pine growing in the area.
+The community was named for the son of the original owner of the town site.
+In 1883 Meyer organized the Wisconsin Land & Lumber Company, which acquired the mill and landholdings, and began working on methods of utilizing the abundant hardwood timber on the surrounding lands held by the company.
+The company eventually developed innovative new methods and machinery for manufacturing pre-cut maple wood flooring; previous techniques for cutting and shaping maple in the United States were laborious and inefficient because of the hard, brittle nature of maple wood.
+The IXL brand became a popular choice for flooring, due to its virtually indestructible nature and its rich color and grain.
 The company also utilized other varieties of wood growing in the area for various products.

 A thriving company town grew quickly as the mill prospered, with over 200 company-owned dwellings built for employees and their families.
 A passenger rail depot, general stores, taverns, a bank, library and post office were established, as was a multi-grade public school.
 Other industry developed in the area as well, aided by the town's proximity to abundant rail freight service and local natural resources.